The battle over the 2020 census: Why it matters and what you can do right now

 What can you do?

 If this concerns you, the most important thing you can do is fill out the census survey, to ensure that you are counted.
 You now have until October 5—so hurry!
+Your future is on the line!